Data Center Operations refer to the systems, processes, and workflows used to operate a data center facility. These operations include several areas:

 In this article, let’s look at data center operations, including the core components of running and supporting a data center.

-Large cloud vendors including AWS, Google, and Microsoft operate a global footprint of data center facilities that serve cloud-based computing services to millions of business organizations and Internet consumers.
+Large cloud vendors, including AWS, Google, and Microsoft, operate a global footprint of data center facilities that serve cloud-based computing services to millions of business and private citizen consumers.

 These services are delivered to end-users at specific performance and dependency levels specified in the Service Level Agreements (SLAs).
 Additionally, these data center facilities operate in compliance with stringent global regulations such as ISO/IEC 27001, GDPR, HIPAA, and SOC 2, among others.